gabrielcancio/nlw-3-happy/Readme.md

 ---

 ## :zap: Running
-On the specifica directory(server, web or mobile) and run the command:
+On the specific directory(server, web or mobile) and run the command:
 ```bash
 $ yarn start
 ```